Mercedes-Benz G-Class: Stronger Than Time

 To celebrate the 40th anniversary of the G-Class and the 20th anniversary of the G 55 AMG, Mercedes-Benz introduced the Stronger Than Time edition for the G 400 d, G 500, and Mercedes-AMG G 63.
 For the G 400 d and G 500, the edition is fitted with the AMG Line exterior package, black 20-inch AMG wheels, and stainless steel trim for the running boards, spare wheel cover, and door sills.
 The puddle lamps display the G-Class logo and Stronger Than Time on the ground.
 The driver's assistance package, LED headlamps, Burmester surround stereo system, and sunroof are added as standard equipment.
 The G 63 has a dark chrome grille and matte chrome covering the running boards, exhaust outlets, mirror caps, portions of the front and rear bumper, skid plate, and sections of the spare wheel cover.
 The 22-inch matte black AMG wheels are fitted to the G 63.

 Three interior designs can be chosen: black Nappa leather with gold stitching and open-pore black ash wood trim; a mix of Macchiato Beige and Yacht Blue leather with light brown sen wood trim; and Macchiato Beige and Lounge Red with piano black lacquer.
 The Nappa leather trim covers the roof grab handles and the instrument cluster cover.
 The two-tone black and Titanium Grey Pearl Nappa leather with carbon fiber trim is exclusive to the G 63 model.

 Professional Line

 With the success of Worker, Pur, and Professional variants in the previous W461 generation, Mercedes-Benz introduced the new Professional Line Exterior at the IAA Mobility 2021 in Munich.
 Professional Line Exterior is an exterior accessory options that the owners can customise their G-Class vehicles.
-The options include climbing ladder, roof rack, simpler spare wheel holder, black trims, headlamp protection grill shield, and like.
+The options include climbing ladder, roof rack, simpler spare wheel holder, black trims, headlamp protection grille shield, and like.
 Unlike the previous Worker, Pur, and Professional variants, Professional Line Exterior isn't a stripped-down utilitarian version of G-Class and based on W461 chassis.